John Found Dip. Chem., C. Chem., MRACI, MAICD

 What levels are considered “safe” ?

 There are no levels that can be considered safe for benzene, however, carefully determined maximum levels can be considered low risk for certain product types.
 For some drugs which contain trace levels of benzene there is a risk/benefit approach whereby the benefit of taking the drug far outweighs the risk due to benzene.
+The maximum allowable limits for sunscreens is 2 parts per million.
+To put it in perspective, household kerosene is about 15% cyclic hydrocarbons like benzene, which is equivalent to 150,000 parts per million.

 So how are sunscreens monitored in Australia?